- Santa Teresa

 Get there at least an hour before the ferry leaves to ensure a place.
 When you get to the tip of the peninsula of Puntarenas, turn to the right and then at the end of the street, park in line.
 Then a guy comes around to each car and gives you a card encased in plastic.
 You use that card and go to the ticket counter to buy your ticket

-($25 for one car with the driver each way and $1.50 per additional passenger)
+(~$25 for one car with the driver each way and $1.50 per additional passenger) You can buy your tickets online HERE.
+You have to purchase them 48 hours in advance.

 Take care that you are on the right boat: to get to Santa Teresa or Montezuma take the ferry to Paquera, to Samara and Nosara take the ferry to Naranjo.